LaxarJS/laxar/docs/manuals/events.md

    - The `options` are usually not required for widgets:
      Using `options.subscriberId`, the subscriber can identify itself to the event bus.
-     However, the LaxarJS runtime decorates each widget's event bus such that this option is always set correctly.
+     The LaxarJS runtime decorates each widget's event bus so that this option is already set correctly.

   The method `subscribe` does not return a value.

 * `publish( eventName, payload [, options ] )`

   Publishes an event to all interested subscribers.
-  Delivery is asynchronous: control is returned to the caller immediately, and delivery will be performed afterwards, together with an AngularJS digest cycle.
+  Delivery is *asynchronous*: control is returned to the caller immediately, and delivery of all scheduled events will be performed afterwards in batch.
   The event payload is cloned immediately so that the caller is free to modify it right after publishing.
   Returns a promise that is resolved after the event has been delivered to all subscribers.